Olisajioke/alx-system_engineering-devops/0x01-shell_permissions/README.md

 I created an empty file
 I wrote a script that adds execute permission to the owner of a file I created multiple permissions for a file
+I created a script that allows permission for everyone